 Too bad you've been digging for weeks and have produced exactly nothing.

-Now let's say you've found some bones that basically serve as the “smoking gun” for one of your pet theories.
+Now let's say you've found some bones that basically serve as the final evidence for one of your pet theories.
 You know your jaw-dropping findings will put you on the cover of all kinds of paleontological journals.
-But wait, what's this?
-You just opened an email stating your funding was pulled and sent to another project, conveniently directed by your leading funder's significant other.
-In other words, your project is broke.

 That is, until the next day when your funding gets pulled because your research grant has run out.